-This post contains affiliate links.
-If you make a purchase through these links I’ll make a small commission at no extra cost to you.
-Thanks so much for your support!
+This post contains affiliate links which means I earn a small commission should you buy from these links at no extra cost to you.
+Thank you for your support.

 Author: B.K.
 Chu

 This children’s book follows a Korean boy around Christmas time.
 It’s a cute story for pre-teens, though it’s a sad one.

 I enjoy reading children’s books and love exploring the spirit world so this one intrigued me.
 Except, there wasn’t any spirit exploration at all.
 This is a quick read only being a little over 100 pages.
 This is meant to be a trilogy but this particular book was all set-up and no execution for anything.